tristanlee85/edgio-go-sdk/README.md

 This func filters the list of environment variables for a given Environment by the variable key, and returns a list of environment variables that contain the provided key, or all environment variables if no key is provided.

+#### `variable.Get(params variable.FilterParams) (common.Variable, error)`

+This func retrieves an environment variable by ID and returns it, or empty if none was found.

 #### `GetByKey(params FilterParams) (common.Variable, error)`

 This func returns the environment variable that matches the provided key, or nil if no environment variables match the key.